kingluddite/web-dev-notes/frontend/js/dom/01-why-javascript.md

 };
 ```

-* view in browser and now you'll see our console logs working when you click checkboxes with mouse or use keyboard (onchange), click add or delete buttons.
+* View in browser and now you'll see our console logs working when you click checkboxes with mouse or use keyboard (onchange), click add or delete buttons.